Yay! You’ve found a job that you want to apply for. Now you have to write a cover letter.

 So what should you do?
 You have two options.
 No one way is better than the other.
 You can…

 - Include cover letter as attachment.
-In the body of the email write something like, “I’d like to apply for the ___ position.
+In the body of the email write something like, “I’m applying for the nursing assistant position.
+M

 - Copy and paste your cover letter into the email.
 Do not attach the letter.